Join the Mission to Protect Kids’ Well-Being–One Conversation at a Time

 1. Follow instructions to register or log in.
 We recommend taking the course on a computer instead of a mobile device.

-2. View the online activity in its entirety, including completing the comprehension quizzes.
+2. View the online activity in its entirety, including completing each module comprehension quiz.

-3. Complete and submit a short online post-assessment and evaluation.
+3. Complete and submit the online post-assessment and evaluation.

-A certificate of participation will be emailed to the email address provided immediately following your successful completion of the post-assessment and evaluation.
+A certificate of participation will be emailed to the email address provided within 72 hours following your successful completion of all 12 sections, including the post-assessment and evaluation.

 For questions regarding CME credit, contact WithAll at hello@withall.org.